 And before Final Fantasy X?
 Before VII, VIII, and IX?
 Fans will say that IV, V, and VI were the true best games, and that the quality of Final Fantasy has been depreciating since the early 90s.

-Before X, before Y, before Z. Always the same argument from fans: that games were always better in the past (doesn’t even need to be Final Fantasy; just look at many Halo, Call of Duty, and Metal Gear Solid critics).
+Before “X,” before “Y,” before “Z.” Always the same argument from fans: that games were always better in the past (doesn’t even need to be Final Fantasy; just look at many Halo, Call of Duty, and Metal Gear Solid critics).

 So again, I return to the question, “What exactly makes these older Final Fantasy games so special?”
 In fact, What in particular makes Final Fantasy, well….
 Final Fantasy?

 People always cite the gameplay as critical faults of Final Fantasy XIII.
 Narrow hallways, tutorials that hold your hand until the 30th hour.
-A Crystarium system with little freedom, and the lack of towns, airships, a world map, and turn-based battles.
+A Crystarium system with little freedom, and the lack of towns, airships, a world map, and proper turn-based battles.
 Basically, XIII lacked everything that Final Fantasy VI had.

 Many Fans’ All-Time Favorite Final Fantasy Game

 But was the gameplay of VI really what set it apart from the pack, back then?
 I’d beg to differ.
-No, I don’t really think that random encounter were, or are now, desirable to the average gamer.
+No, I don’t really think that random encounters were, or are now, desirable to the average gamer.
 I also do not think world maps, airships, or even chocobos and moogles are defining characteristics of the Final Fantasy lineage.

 No, no. What one really gets, when they boil Final Fantasy down to its essence, is a gripping narrative.
 When I played VI for the first time, I wasn’t raving about its battle system (it was good, but I think VII and X are both examples of stronger applications of the turn-based battle system).
 I didn’t rave about having a world map (XII had a large, expansive world that made me forget about world maps in JRPGs altogether).

 Yes, what made Final Fantasy XIII bad to me wasn’t the lack of towns, the linear pathways, or even the lousy Crystarium system.
-It was the utterly horrendous and confusing story it attempted to convey to the reader.
-The confounding plot was truly a shame too, since I found the characters of Final Fantasy XIII to be decent (yes, I’m referring to Snow, Hope, and Vanille); they were just underutilized in a story that made little logical sense, never evolved past “we have to have faith in ourselves,” and just lacked the heart of stories found in IV, VI, VII, and X.
+It was the utterly horrendous and confusing story it attempted to convey to the player.
+The confounding plot was truly a shame too, since I found the characters of Final Fantasy XIII to be decent (yes, I’m referring to Snow, Hope, and Vanille); they were just underutilized in a story that made little logical sense, never evolved past “we have to have faith in ourselves,” and just lacked the heart of the stories found in IV, VI, VII, and X.

-I could start on how I think Final Fantasy XV will not only be the Final Fantasy game that saves Square-Enix’s reputation, but also that I think it’ll be quite possibly the greatest JRPG ever created, but I think I’ve ranted long enough.
+I could start on how I think Final Fantasy XV will not only be the Final Fantasy game that saves Square Enix’s reputation, but also that I think it’ll be quite possibly the greatest JRPG ever created, but I think I’ve ranted long enough.

-Final Fantasy’s Savior?
-Only Time Will Tell.
+Final Fantasy‘s Savior?
+Only Time Will Tell

 You Can’t Get These Experiences on a Smartphone